dmwilliamstech/puppet-scooter/README.md

-# puppet-node_builder
+# puppet-scooter

-A Puppet module for deploying a [Node Builder](https://github.com/OpenDX/node-builder) application.
+A Puppet module for deploying a [Scooter](https://github.com/airgap/scooter) application.

 ---

-I happen to be using this with [Vagrant](http://vagrantup.com) to rapidly provision a basic CentOS server with a NodeBuilder environment.
+I happen to be using this with [Vagrant](http://vagrantup.com) to rapidly provision a basic CentOS server with a Scooter environment.

 ---